Asynchronous One-Level and Two-Level Domain Decomposition Solvers: Implementation and numerical experiments

 \subsubsection{Weak scaling}

 In the weak scaling experiment the number of subdomains \(P\) and the global number of degrees of freedom (DoFs) are increased proportionally.
-We use 16, 64, 256 and 1024 subdomains.
+We use 16, 64, 256 and 1024 subdomains to solve the 2D test problem.
 The local number of unknowns on each subdomain is kept constant at almost 20,000.
-The coarse grid problem increases in size proportionally to the number of subdomains, with approximately 16 unknowns per subdomain.
-Again, the iteration is terminated based on the simplistic convergence criterion described in Section~\ref{sec:conv-detection}.
+The coarse-grid problem increases in size proportionally to the number of subdomains, with approximately 16 unknowns per subdomain.
+Again, the iteration is terminated based on the simplistic convergence criterion described in \Cref{sec:conv-detection}.

-In Figure~\ref{fig:weakScaling2level} we plot the solution time, the achieved residual norm and the average contraction factor \(\hat{\rho}\) depending on the global problem size.
-Both the synchronous and the asynchronous method reach the prescribed tolerance of \(10^{-8}\).
-Due to the lack of an efficient mechanism of convergence detection, the asynchronous method ends up iterating longer than necessary, so that the final residual norm often is smaller than \(10^{-9}\).
+In \Cref{fig:weakScaling2level} we plot the solution time, the achieved residual norm and the average contraction factor \(\hat{\rho}\) depending on the global problem size.
+Both the synchronous and the asynchronous method reach the prescribed tolerance of~\(10^{-8}\).
+Due to the lack of an efficient mechanism of convergence detection, the asynchronous method ends up iterating longer than necessary, so that the final residual norm often is smaller than~\(10^{-9}\).
 The number of iterations in the synchronous case is about 110, whereas the number of local iterations in the asynchronous case varies between 110 and 150.
-(See Figure~\ref{fig:iterationHistogram2level}.)
+(See \Cref{fig:iterationHistogram2level}.)

-Both iteration counts are significantly lower than the ones encountered in the one-level methods.
-One can observe that for 16, 64 and 256 subdomains, the asynchronous and the synchronous method take almost the same time for the solve.
-For 1024 subdomains, however, the synchronous method is seen to take drastically more time.
-This can be explained by the fact that for 1024 subdomains, the size of the coarse grid is comparable to the size of the subdomains, and hence the coarse grid solve which exchanges information with all the subdomains slows down the overall progress.
+The iteration counts are significantly lower than for the one-level methods.
+One can observe that for 16, 64 and 256 subdomains, the asynchronous and the synchronous methods take almost the same time for the solve.
+For 1024 subdomains, however, the synchronous method is seen to take significantly more time.
+This can be explained by the fact that for 1024 subdomains, the size of the coarse grid is comparable to the size of the subdomains, and hence the coarse-grid solve which exchanges information with all the subdomains slows down the overall progress.
 For the asynchronous case this is not observed, since the subdomains do not have to wait for information from the coarse grid.
-This explains why we see better weak scalability for the asynchronous method than for the synchronous variant.
-The third subplot of Figure~\ref{fig:weakScaling2level} shows that the asynchronous method outperforms its synchronous equivalent in all but the smallest problem.
+This explains why we see better weak scalability for the asynchronous method than for the synchronous variant, and why we can observe a speedup of 2x of the asynchronous method over its synchronous counterpart.
+The third subplot of \Cref{fig:weakScaling2level} shows that the asynchronous method outperforms its synchronous equivalent in all but the smallest problem.